enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-iii.md

 `$round` - ???
 `$trunc` - ???

-* is an Arithmetic operator used to round a positive or negative number up or down to the desired decimal point.
+* is an arithmetic operator used to round a positive or negative number up or down to the desired decimal point.
-* is an Arithmetic operator used to truncate a positive or negative number to the desired decimal point.
+* is an arithmetic operator used to truncate a positive or negative number to the desired decimal point.
-* is an Arithmetic operator only used for rounding positive integers.
+* is an arithmetic operator only used for rounding positive integers.
-* is an Arithmetic operator only used to truncate a positive integer.
+* is an arithmetic operator only used to truncate a positive integer.

 ---
 ## Revision